As you reflect on our accomplishments, please consider supporting our $30 for 30 campaign. Here’s to our fourth decade!

 On August 11, Sierra Club, OVEC and other groups settle a consent decree with five Massey Energy surface mines with aluminum water violations.
 Massey agrees to pay a $40,000 civil penalty, as well as $400,000 to the WV Land Trust to conserve property of special significance in perpetuity in three watersheds.

 In May, OVEC co-hosted the first-ever women’s climate justice tribunal.
 Women from WV, VA, KY and TN testified about the impacts of coal, especially mountaintop removal.
 Among other things, jurists called for an immediate moratorium on mountaintop removal and increased health studies.
-OVEC’s Executive Director presented the findings to EPA Administrator Lisa Jackson at the UN Conference on Sustainable Development.
+OVEC’s Executive Director presented the findings to EPA Administrator Lisa Jackson at the UN Conference on Sustainable Development in Rio De Janiero, Brazil.

 In June, Prenter residents settled with Alpha Natural Resources (formerly Massey) over sludge-contaminated water that resulted in severe health problems.
 Although OVEC never becomes involved in personal injury lawsuits, we believe our previous organizing assistance that helped Prenter residents get municipal water service also gave them the confidence to hold the coal industry accountable for causing their health problems.